HomeProductivityProductivity Apps for Android

 Do I need to pay for a productivity app to get real value?

 No. Several of our picks, including Microsoft To Do, OneNote, Google Keep, and Google Calendar, are fully free and cover the needs of most people.
-Paid tiers tend to matter once you hit limits, like syncing across many devices on Evernote or unlocking advanced reminders.
-We suggest living with the free version first and upgrading only when you feel a real wall.
+Paid tiers tend to matter once you hit a specific limit, like Evernote's 50-note free cap or Todoist's 5-project cap.
+We suggest living with the free version first and upgrading only when you hit a real wall.

 Can these apps sync between my phone and computer?